-The Oil & Gas - Upstream & Services sector includes the exploration and production of energy products such as crude petroleum, the mining and extraction of oil from oil shale and oil sands and the production of natural gas and recovery of hydrocarbon liquids which forms part of the Oil and Gas value chain.
-The sector includes the activities of developing and/or operating oil and gas field properties.
+Oil and Gas Upstream activities include the development, exploration and production of energy products such as crude petroleum, the conventional and unconventional oil and gas reserves.
+Unconventional development includes the mining and extraction of oil from oilsands, shale and oil sands and the production of natural gas and recovery of hydrocarbon liquids which forms part of the Oil and Gas value chain.
+The sector includes the oil and gas, deep sea exploration and fracking, among other techniques.
+Activities of developing and/or operating oil and gas field properties.
 Such activities may include drilling, completing and equipping wells.
 The sector also includes the extraction of minerals occurring naturally as liquids (petroleum) or gases (natural gas).

-Activities covered by this standard include the development of both on-shore and off-shore reserves.
+Activities covered by this standard include the development of fields occur both for on-shore and off-shore reserves.
 Undertakings in the sector also provide support services, manufacture equipment, or are contract drillers for oil and natural gas exploration and production undertakings.
-The drilling and drilling-support segment comprises undertakings that drill for oil and natural gas on-shore and off-shore on a contract basis.
-Undertakings in this segment may also manufacture jack-up rigs, semisubmersible rigs, and drill ships.
-Undertakings in the oilfield services segment manufacture equipment that is used in the extraction, storage, and transportation of oil and natural gas.
-They also provide support services such as seismic surveying, equipment rental, well cementing, and well monitoring.
-Oil and Gas - Upstream and Services sector
+The drillingActivities classified under NACE include B.06.10 Extraction of crude petroleum and drilling-support segment comprises undertakings that drill for B.06.20 Extraction of natural gas.